codebysohel/VaultMind-AI-Brower-extension-/README.md

 ## 🌐 Backend

-LeafLock requires a backend server to function.
+Vault mind  requires a backend server to function.
 The backend repository can be found here:
 - [Backend Repository](https://github.com/milanbairagi/LockLeaf)